You’ll see the registrars, art handlers, curators, photographers and guest conservators working to prepare artworks for exhibition and long-term care.

 These works include nine large-scale un-stretched canvases that Len Lye painted in the last years of his life.
 Part of a suite of 12 paintings that Lye intended to be shown together, these will be exhibited here for the first time, in December.

-At the request of Hastings City Art Gallery, which is staging a major Don Driver exhibition later in the year, Driver’s masterwork Produce (1982) will be prepared for exhibition by guest textile conservators.
+At the request of Hastings City Art Gallery, which is staging a major Don Driver exhibition in 2018, Driver’s masterwork Produce (1982) will be prepared for exhibition by guest textile conservators.
 One of many artworks in the Govett-Brewster Collection made from non-art materials, Produce presents a range of conservation and storage challenges, not least its size.

 The objects in Christine Hellyar’s Dagger cupboard (1981) – recently displayed in the exhibition All Line Converge (2016/17) – need assessment and re-housing for longevity before they’re returned to collection storage.

 Poutiaki Taonga (Curator Taonga Maori) at Puke Ariki Museum, Kararaina Te Ira, will be carrying out textile conservation work on a New Zealand flax (Phormium tenax) cloak from Puke Ariki’s collection.